On this page

 Are there any exceptions for new bank accounts?

-If the Home Office decides that there is a good reason why you are unable to leave the UK, what they call a ‘legitimate barrier’ to leaving the UK, you may be allowed to open a bank account despite not having leave to remain or leave to enter.
+If the Home Office decides that there is a good reason why you are unable to leave the UK, what they call a ‘legitimate barrier’ to leaving the UK, you may be allowed to open an account despite not having leave to remain or leave to enter.

 The Home Office has not defined what a ‘legitimate barrier’ is.
 You should get legal advice before contacting the Home Office.